kiba/Writings/for_science/dramatis_personae.md

 Appearances: 21

-**Penny Polendina** - Daughter of William Polendina and an artificial intelligence.
+**Penny Polendina** - Daughter of William Polendina.
+She is a gynoid with artificial intelligence and an aura.

 Appearances: 21